xieyuschen/go-mcp-server/README.md

 Try the pre-release version in [vscode extension](https://marketplace.visualstudio.com/items?itemName=go-mcp-server.go-mcp-server).

-In vscode extension, it will auto start the server at 8555 port for the first time, or a random available port if 8555 is occupied.
-Now the extension will start a separate server process for each vscode workspace.
+In vscode extension, it starts a stdio mcp server to communicate with vscode and automatically register itself to vscode so you don't need any additional mcp setting.

 ## MCP Server Tools